microsoft/ai-developer/Labs/lab-01.md

 ## Task 1: Setup Azure AI Foundry

+In this task, you will explore different flow types in Azure AI Foundry by creating a project, deploying the GPT-4o model, and testing its capabilities in the playground.

 1. Navigate to [Azure AI Foundry](https://ai.azure.com/) portal and login using the below Azure credentials:

    - Username : <inject key="AzureAdUserEmail"></inject>